-*Updated to add: Hi, friends!
+*Updated to add: Hi, friends (and Reader's Digest readers!)!
 I've had lots of emails about how to catch up on new recipes/posts on the blog.
 You have a few options: follow me on TWITTER: (@lbrapp); follow the blog (link to the right), subscribe to emails (link at the bottom of the posts); or follow me on Pinterest (link to the right).
 I hope that helps, and thanks for reading!!

 Also, if you enjoy this recipe, I think you'll love these BBQ Burger Cups!
 They are similar in idea, and prepared just as easily - if not more so! - than these Chicken Pot Pie Cups.
 Enjoy!

 Yields 8-16 pot pie cups (depending on if you split the biscuits in half)